denisse-orellana/game_download/README.md

 # Board Games

 This project involves the development of a storage database system about board games which includes images and documents.
-The storage implementation is made through the Active Storage Gem the Amazon Simple Storage Service (Amazon S3).
+The storage implementation is made through the Active Storage and the Amazon Simple Storage Service (Amazon S3).

 ![game_project](/app/assets/images/game_project.png)